jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample1.md

 ### Loading the Erewhon Data

 Once the schemas are loaded, we'll need to load the data.
-The Powershell script for this is found at __\Erewhon-Full-Demo\loadSchemas.ps1__.
+The Powershell script for this is found at __\Erewhon\loadSchemas.ps1__.
 This again runs the jadclient.exe from the bin directory of the JADE database, but this time rather than running the RootSchema JadeSchemaLoader app, it will run the DataLoader app of the ErewhonInvestmentsModelSchema and pass in the directory with the Erewhon data in the startAppParameters command line argument.

 Once the data is loaded, if you want to stop the database server you can run the __stop.ps1__ script in the __\examples\Database-Server-Container__ folder.
-This is not necessary if you are proceeding to the next demo, as in the next demo you will start up a database server if one isn't already running.
+This is not necessary if you are proceeding to the next example, as in the next example you will start up a database server if one isn't already running.